chrisdiana/cdmedia.github.io/_posts/2015-01-27-getting-started-with-slim-framework.md

 change, the method of communication with the database and server logic can remaind the same.
 Just remember, the application we are building is meant to be used with client applications and not really meant for actual users to be using it... so it's not going to look very pretty.
-We will be building a nice looking client application later that will be used to interact with the API-and that will look pretty.
+We will be building [a nice looking client application later]({{url}}/2015/03/20/getting-started-with-slim-framework-pt-2/) that will be used to interact with the API--and that will look pretty.

 **Why use Slim?**